chebra14/F1Tenth_Group_Notes/Brandon_Notes/Interface with car/Driving the Car.md

 Add the following line:
 `source ~/user_test/ros2_ws/install/setup.bash`

+- Change 'user_test' to your own folder name

 Now in the terminal, build your ROS workspace
 ```bash
 cd user_test/ros2_ws
 colcon build --symnlink-install
 ```
+Now close all terminals and start affresh

 ##### Step 4: Put the code onto the car
 Open 5 terminals (4 on the left, 1 big on the right)